Our Head of Computing and ICT is Mrs V Patel

 We follow the OCR A Level Computer Science specification that is spilt into two complementary sections, programming and theory which are assessed across three components.

 All of computing pupils enter the Oxford University BEBRAS computational thinking challenge with pleasing results.
 In 2020, two of our pupils were finalists and were invited to Oxford University for further Computing enrichment challenges.

 We run a number of annual events such as a trip to Microsoft Reading for the Microsoft DigiGirlz workshop for Shell Form pupils as well as a House scratch competition.
 A lunchtime Coding Club and support clinics are also provided.

 In 2019, we travelled to Disneyland Paris for Computing Live.
 86 pupils attended seminars delivered by influential experts from a range of fields.

-A growing number of pupils have gone on to read Computer Science and other related disciplines at Manchester, Birmingham, Warwick among other leading universities in the UK.
+A growing number of pupils have gone on to read Computer Science and other related disciplines at Manchester, Birmingham, Warwick amongst other leading universities in the UK.